-As soon as you stop pedaling when in normal operation, or as soon as you have reached a speed of 20/28 mph, the eBike drive unit switches off the assistance.
-The drive is automatically re-activated as soon you start pedaling again and the speed is below 20/28 mph.
+As soon as you stop pedaling when in normal operation, or as soon as you have reached a speed of 20 mph, the assistance from the eBike drive unit is switched off.
+The motor assistance is automatically re-activated as soon you start pedaling again and the speed is below 20 mph.

-The following options are available for switching off the eBike system:
+Options for switching off the eBike system:

-- Press the on/off button (1) of the on-board computer. - Switch off the eBike battery using its on/off button (some bicycle manufacturer-specific solutions prevent access to the battery on/off button; see the bicycle manufacturer operating instructions).
+- Press the On/Off button 5 of the on-board computer. - Switch the eBike battery pack off by using its On/Off button (see battery pack operating instructions.) - Remove the on-board computer out of its holder.